ogabriel/setuper/README.md

 <!-- TODO: put order here -->

-### bash
+### Examples of config

-The config file is just a config file, so you can do everything you want in different hosts or different package managers.
+The config file is just a bash file, so you can do everything you want in different hosts or different package managers.

+#### TLP

 The main use of this feature will be something like have TLP only installed on your laptops: